restic/restic/doc/Design.md

 Repositories consists of several directories and a file called `version`.
 This file contains the version number of the repository.
 At the moment, this file is expected to hold the string `1`, with an optional newline character.
+Additionally there is a file named `id` which contains 32 random bytes, encoded in hexadecimal.
+This uniquely identifies the repository, regardless if it is accessed via SFTP or locally.

 For all other blobs stored in the repository, the name for the file is the lower case hexadecimal representation of the SHA-256 hash of the file's